surf-visualization/ospray-python/README.md

 Note that there are two variants of each of these functions: a `copied_...` one and a `shared_...` one.
-The former makes a copy of the data array passed, while the latter expects the underlying NumPy array to stay alive as long as the OSPRAY Data is being used.
+The former makes a copy of the data array passed, while the latter expects the underlying NumPy array to stay alive as long as the OSPRay Data is being used.
 You need to manage these lifetimes yourself.

 ### Automatic conversion